codeforsanjose/economic-indicators-dashboard/README.md

 **NOTE:** Deploying to a specific environment?
 Make sure to specify your target `NODE_ENV` so webpack will use the correct configuration.
 For example: `NODE_ENV=production npm run compile` will compile your application with `~/build/webpack/_production.js`.

 #### Structure

-The folder structure provided is only meant to serve as a guide, it is by no means prescriptive.
-It is something that has worked very well for me and my team, but use only what makes sense to you.

 ```
 .